-In fact, we doubt that GoDaddy can still oversee its tariff structure with so many offers and services.
-The “cheapest” tariff “Starter” at $ 4,75 per month currently costs more than the “standard” tariff at $ 3,56 per month.
-However, the standard tariff increases to $ 10,70 upon renewal, which almost triples the price.
+In fact, we doubt that GoDaddy can still keep track of its tariff structure itself with so many offers and services.
+The "cheapest" tariff "Starter" with $4,75 per month currently costs more than the "Standard" tariff with $3,56 per month.
+However, the standard rate increases to $10,70 upon renewal, almost tripling the price.

 Free domains (with annual package) and free business email are included in the standard tariff.
 For unlimited storage you need the deluxe tariff, which starts at $ 6,54 and increases to $ 14,27 after renewal.
 The deluxe tariff also includes an unlimited number of websites and subdomains.

 The Supreme Contract is the first contract to provide information about the computing power of the GoDaddy servers.
 So here you get 1 GB of RAM.
 There is also a year of free SSL certificate.
 For the Supreme contract you initially pay $ 8,32 per month and $ 20,22 per month after renewal.

 In our test, GoDaddy was able to convince at first glance in many situations.
 Unfortunately, a closer look at the offers throws up some downsides.
 The advertised uptime guarantee with only 5% discount is hardly worth mentioning.

 The low transparency of the server locations and the complicated tariff overview bothers us.
 On the positive side, the speed of the servers and the customer service are positive.
 The selection at GoDaddy is also very good.
 Whether shared hosting, WordPress hosting or dedicated servers - there is almost something for everyone.